ggdagw/supermarket-kata/README.md

 4. If we stored the list and offer prices in the purchase data structure, then we could also implement a 'cheapest purchase free' or 'free delivery over £100' offers as a final pass.
 4. Currently the model only supports one offer per item listed in the catalogue.
 This seems rather brittle.
 It would be nice if the model worked out the best offer should more than one apply to the same item (such as 20% red wine and 2for1 wines in general).
 However, we rarely see this sophistication in real supermarkets.
 5. There is currently no testing!
 If I wrote a process_basket() function at the top level, and stored the offer and list prices in the purchase data structures, then it would be simple enough to define some test cases along with known 'purchase bags' to use with e.g. python's unittest module.
+6. I would like to relax the constraint that all items in a 'category offer' must currently have the same list price.